dstackai/dstack/docs/docs/installation/index.md

 ### CUDO

-Log into your [CUDO Compute](https://compute.cudo.org/) account, click API keys in the sidebar, and click the `Create an API key` button.
+Log into your [CUDO Compute :material-arrow-top-right-thin:{ .external }](https://compute.cudo.org/) account, click API keys in the sidebar, and click the `Create an API key` button.

 Ensure you've created a project with CUDO Compute, then proceed to configuring the backend.